lukewyman/lukewyman.github.io/_projects/004-karaoke.md

 ## The Karaoke Suite
 At the beginning of 2019, I started taking singing lessons.
-Immersed in my new passion, I found myself attending karaoke evenings at several establishments around Capitol Hill, Denver.
-Karaoke is still very much a paper-and-pencil affair.
-It occurred to me that a good karaoke app would entail an phone app for patrons, where users can search for songs by title and artist "Spotify-style" and then choose a song and and request to be added to the DJ's queue.
-The DJ version of the app would allow the DJ to manage the queue from their end.
+I went to karaoke a good three times a week as an outlet for my newfound hobby.
+Karaoke today is still in the dark ages.
+The song database is a set of large, black binders, and song requests are written in pencil on little pieces of paper and turned in to the DJ.

-Given my career revamp in DevOps and cloud computing with AWS services, I decided to implement my idea as a suite of projects that entail a microservices appliction along with other projects to implement the cloud infrastructure by means of Infrastructure as Code.
-What I like about what I've done here, is that I've created a fun, learning and training playground for myself where I can learn a host of DevOps and cloud computing technologies hands-on.
+By the end of 2019, I realized that the idea of a karaoke app would be an rich use case for applying my skills at application development.
+Now, with the revamp of my career in DevOps, I have purposed the karaoke concept as the foundation for a non-trivial, real-world project to showcase my skills in product concept realization, complex application architecture, DevOps with Terraform and AWS services, and applicaton development.

+I have decomposed this effort into a suite of projects as the primary way of managing complexity.
 This is very much a work in progress and a learning experience.
 I'm having a lot of fun working on this effort.
 I hope you enjoy it, too!

 ### The Karaoke App
 [source code](https://github.com/lukewyman/karaoke-app)

 ### Karaoke App Infrastructure
 [source code](https://github.com/lukewyman/karaoke-with-infra-and-pipeline)

 ### The Base Infrastructure Project
 [source code](https://github.com/lukewyman/karaoke-base-infrastructure)

 ### Future Projects
 - Karaoke Media: